KieranChambers/Dungeon-Buddy/README.md

 `/lfgstats` - check total groups created, groups created in the last 24h, 7d, 30d & also the most popular dungeons for each key range.

+## License

+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

+### Conditions

+-   You **must credit** the original author in any fork, modification, or usage of this project by adding the following to your Discord bot description:
+    > Original code by Baddadan/Kashual for NoP EU.
+GitHub: https://bit.ly/3ZrVj7C
+-   This code **cannot** be used in any product that is sold for money or restricted by a paywall.
+This includes Discord member sections

+If you have questions about the licensing terms, please contact me at the [No Pressure](https://discord.gg/nopressureeu) discord server.